Design and the City is a podcast about the ways we can use design to make cities more livable and lovable.

 How can smart cities technology be a double-edged sword?
 How can weaving technology into our cities benefit us?
 How have smart cities and technology been utilized to help improve safety in cities?
 How can drawing on 5G technology, sensor networks, big data and artificial intelligence help us conserve resources on a massive scale?
 What are the dangers of the misuse of surveillance technology?
 How does it create the potential for exploitation of the population?
 How can we use design tools based in technology to investigate human rights' abuses?
 What new types of spatial design are on the horizon?
 What role will architecture play in the metaverse?

 Real Estate Development Post-COVID

 What are the post-COVID storefronts of the future?
 Who’s going to lease them and fill them with life?
 How will digital and physical storefronts evolve?
-What role will ghost kitchens play into this landscape?
 How do we connect investors with funds and people with ideas?
 How will real estate hurt those already impacted most by COVID, such as renters and people in informal living conditions?